Cannabis in India: Modern use

 In November 2015, Uttarakhand legalized the cultivation of cannabis for industrial purposes.
-In June 2016 Pillares EXIM LLP based out of Vapi, Gujarat took a step towards cannabis legalization by launching HERBBOX as a one stop shop for smoking accessories in India.
 Patanjali Ayurved CEO Balkrishna stated in February 2018 that his company had begun researching the benefits of cannabis and its extracts at its research and development facility in Haridwar, for use in the company's medicines and other products.
 Madhya Pradesh's Law Minister, P.C.
 Sharma stated on 20 November 2019 that the state was considering legalising the cultivation of cannabis for medical and industrial purposes.
 Manipur Chief Minister N. Biren Singh informed the State Assembly on 21 February 2020 that his government was considering legalising the cultivation of cannabis for medical and industrial purposes.

 Indian law enforcement agencies seized a total of 182,622 kg of ganja and 2,489 kg of hashish in 2016.
 Enforcement agencies eradicated 1,980 hectares of illicit cannabis cultivation in 2018, lower than the 3,446 hectares eradicated in 2017.
 The International Narcotics Control Board's 2019 annual report noted that "India is among those countries worldwide with the greatest extent of illicit cannabis cultivation and production.

 The Ministry of Social Justice and Empowerment's "Magnitude of Substance Use in India 2019" survey found that 2.83% of Indians aged 10–75 years (or 31 million people) were current users of cannabis products, with 10% of the population considered to be using cannabis "in a dependent pattern".
 The survey found that 20% of the population consumed bhang and 12%% consumed charas or ganja.
 It also noted that most cannabis users were male with 25% of the male population consuming cannabis and 10% of the female population.
 The survey found that cannabis use was most prevalent in Sikkim, where 7.3% of the population reported using cannabis, followed by Nagaland (4.7%), Odisha (4.7%) Arunachal Pradesh (4.2%) and Delhi (3.8%).
 The lowest cannabis use was reported in Puducherry, Kerala, Rajasthan, Tamil Nadu, Lakshadweep, Dadra and Nagar Haveli, Gujarat and the Andaman and Nicobar Islands, all of which recorded about 0.1% of the population as having used cannabis.

 A study by the German data firm ABCD found that New Delhi and Mumbai were the third and sixth largest cannabis consuming cities in the world in 2018, consuming 38.2 tonnes and 32.4 tonnes of cannabis respectively.

 There is some evidence that Naxalites are invested in illegal production of Cannabis in some parts of India.